|Table of Contents|

 For in-depth information on the settings, see: http://php.net/Memcached

 When using Memcache handler, it's strongly recommended to also use

 stash: caches: default: handlers: [ Memcache ] inMemory: true registerDoctrineAdapter: false Memcache: prefix_key: ezdemo_ retry_timeout: 1 servers: - server: 127.0.0.1 port: 11211

-If memcached may display connection errors when using the default (ascii) protocol, switch to binary protocol (in the stash configuration and memcached daemon) should resolve the issue.
+If memcached does display connection errors when using the default (ascii) protocol, switching to binary protocol (in the stash configuration and memcached daemon) should resolve the issue.